-Hiring a Pro: Costs, Considerations
+Hiring a Pro: Costs/Considerations

-Think big picture when you decide if the fees are worth it.
-For instance, a fee of $10,000 may not hurt as much if you’re up for a six-figure job, or have one you want to keep.
+The fee range is broad (from several hundred to thousands of dollars), so you’ll need to determine whether the company’s price is worth it.
+For instance, a fee of $10,000 may not hurt as much if you’re up for a six-figure job or have one you want to keep.

 Do-It-Yourself Reputation Improvement

-- Build up your presence on key sites, especially professional sites such as Linked in.
+- Increase your presence on key sites, especially professional sites such as LinkedIn.
 Don’t just fill out the basics.
 Build your profile.
 Be active on the site.
 Ask for recommendations.
 Give recommendations.

-- For more do-it-yourself tips, see CAC’s Guide to LinkedIn and Building and Protecting Your Online Image.
+- For more do-it-yourself tips, see CAC’s Guide to LinkedIn and “Building and Protecting Your Online Image.”

-For instance, if you posted medical information about your cancer and shortly after have a job offer not come through or a promotion canceled, recording that timeline might be valuable if you decide to talk with your boss, interviewer, HR person or an employment attorney about discrimination.
+Whether or not you hire a professional to help manage your online reputation, keep careful notes about conversations and other actions with your boss or interviewer that may be related to your online medical information.
+For instance, if you posted medical information about your cancer, and shortly afterward, a job offer you were expecting doesn’t come through or a promotion is canceled, recording that on your timeline might be valuable if you decide to talk with your boss, interviewer, HR person or an employment attorney about discrimination.

 Editor’s note: Information on reputation management firms does not imply endorsement by Cancer and Careers.